hedi0/SalesPrediction/README.md

 #**✨ Automated Data Ingestion:** Streamlined process for importing sales data from various sources into the system, ensuring data readiness for analysis.
-chine Learning Models:** Utilizes advanced algorithms (e.g., regression models, time series analysis) for accurate and reliable sales predictions.
+chine Learning Models:Utiladanced algorithms (e.g., regression models, time series analysis) for accurate and reliable sales predictions.
-📈 Performance Evaluation:** Comprehensive tools to assess model accuracy, identify biases, and ensure the reliability of forecasting results.
+📈 Performance Evaluation:** Comprehensive tools to assess modelcuracy, identify biases, and ensure the reliability of forecasting results.
  Future Sales Forecasting:** Generate actionable insights and prict future sales trends, empowering strategic planning and resource allocation.
-Modular Codebase:** Designed for extensibility and easy integration, allowing for custom model additions and seamless incorporation into existing business
+Modular Codebase:** Designed for extensibility a integration, allowing for custom model additions and seamless incorporation into existing business